fabricoliveira/struts2withmaven/README.md

 Simple project using Struts 2 Framework and Maven.

 	- Deploy on Tomcat
-	- Copy and paste the url above on your browser
+	- Copy and paste the url below on your browser

 		http://localhost:8080/strutsmaven/testAction